gdisneyleugers/sash/README.md

 Any alteration of session policy results in logging.

-To access the ssh shell:
+To access the policy driven ssh shell:

         ssh.shell